n1ru4l/envelop/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] 1.
 The issue provides a [minimal reproduction](https://en.wikipedia.org/wiki/Minimal_reproducible_example) available on [Stackblitz](https://stackblitz.com/fork/node).
   - _Please install the latest `@envelop/*` packages that you are using._
-  - _Please makee sure the reproduction is as small as possible._
+  - _Please make sure the reproduction is as small as possible._
 - [ ] 2.
 A failing test has been provided
 - [ ] 3.
 A local solution has been provided
 - [ ] 4.
 A pull request is pending review